caporaso-lab/amf-tutorial/book/tutorial.md

 ### Understanding the Data

-If you downloaded your data using q2-fondue, or received it from a sequencing facility, you will typically need three key files:
+If you downloaded your data from NCBI-SRA, or received it from a sequencing facility, you will typically need three key files:

 Metadata file – This mapping file provides contextual information about your experiment, including hypotheses, treatments, and sample details.